 Beth’s fascination with people and places began early.
 The introduction of Ancient Egypt in elementary school, a high school class on American History and everything in between set her on a path to earn a BS in Economics and a Master in Secondary Education with certifications in History, Geography, Economics and Math.
 Besides a strong affection of all things “American,” such as the US Constitution, the sacrificially brave men and women from the generations who built the nation, and the beautiful land which holds the two together, Beth has a deep respect for all the created.
 People, their cultures, their locations, their governments and how they “do” commerce intrigue her and are the areas in which she has invested her education.
 During the summer of 2016, she had the awesome opportunity for the adventurous, educational and life-changing experience of traveling to Egypt and Israel basically following the journey of God’s people out of the wilderness and into the Promised Land!
 Further travel led her to Athens and Rome, pivotal locations of cultural achievements which laid the foundation for western civilization.
 After a second trip to Rome (in March 2019) with its amazing history and artifacts, a climb up Mt.
 Vesuvius, a visit to Herculaneum and Pompeii, Beth returned with an increased excitement for history and cultures.
 Her goal is to share her passion and eye-witness experiences to make HISTORY come alive!
 In the 2020 – 2021 school year, besides the middle school histories, Beth will be teaching the high school electives of Personal Finance and Health & Wellness.
 She is excited to be going from the “big picture” perspective of history to the “individual and specific” aspects of personal finance and health.
 God’s Word, coupled with the lessons of human history, offers much needed guidance and wisdom as we navigate our personal lives through our culture.
 During free time, Beth enjoys exercise of all varieties with an emphasis on outdoor activities.
-Spending time with her husband, Michael, 4 adult daughters, 2 sons-in-law, and 4 grandchildren complete her full and blessed life.
+Spending time with her husband, Michael, 4 adult daughters, 2 sons-in-law, and almost 5 grandchildren complete her full and blessed life.